maciejg-git/alpine-remote-component-plugin/README.md

 You can use any element type for `data-slot`.
 The `data-slot` element's content is used as default slot content if there is no corresponding `data-for-slot`.
 You can nest `data-slot` elements, however, when an outer `data-slot` is replaced, its inner `data-slot` elements are also replaced and therefore unavailable for further replacement.

 The new content can be static or include other components.

+## Custom elements

+### x-component

+The plugin adds a custom `x-component` element.
+It is optional, and internally works the same as the `x-remote-component` element, but is dedicated to components and allows simpler attributes.

+### Custom element components

+You can also create dedicated custom elements for specific components.
+This allows the simplest usage with just a component tag, but it requires an additional step of registering the available components.

+Just like the generic `x-component` element, custom element components are optional.
+You can register them using the `Alpine.$rc.makeCustomElementComponents` function.
+Each component must define at least the `tag` and `source` properties, while other options such as `trigger` or `swap` are optional.